zhen6618/LIRA/README.md

 python merge_lora_weights_and_save_hf_model.py
 ```
 ### Train 2D reasoning reconstruction
-You need to use the trained weight of 2D reasoning segmentation module (change your file path)
+You need to use the trained weight of 2D reasoning segmentation module.
+It is recommended to create a *checkpoint* folder under the *LIRA* folder and put it here
 ```
 cd LIRA
 ```